LLMs + Persona-Plug = Personalized LLMs: Introduction

-A straightforward strategy for building personalized LLMs is to fine-tune a specific LLM on individual user data, allowing the model to learn the specific patterns and preferences of each user~\cite{OPPU, OPPU_2, hydra, MiLP}.
+A straightforward strategy for building personalized LLMs is to fine-tune a specific LLM on individual user data, allowing the model to learn the specific patterns and preferences of each user~\cite{OPPU, OPPU_2, MiLP}.
 While effective, this method requires extensive computing resources for both training and inference, making it challenging for deployment in real applications.
+These approaches also suffer when users only have limited training data~\cite{lamp_compare}.
 Another way to achieve personalization is directly feeding all user histories into the LLM, and then generating tailored results according to the current user requests~\cite{longperllm}.
 This strategy avoids the need for additional model training but is often constrained by the maximum input length of the LLM, resulting in unsatisfying performance.
 To tackle this problem, recent studies have proposed leveraging retrieval models to select relevant behaviors from user histories based on the user input~\cite{longlamp, LAMP, RSPG, PAG}.
 These retrieved behaviors are then used as in-context demonstrations to guide the LLM in generating personalized outputs.

 While this strategy can introduce some degree of personalization, it is not always reliable.
 For producing personalized results, it is more important for LLMs to understand the users' overall styles than to refer to specific histories.
 Unfortunately, the retrieval process typically focuses on relevance to the current input rather than identifying deeper user preferences embedded in all historical data.
 As a result, the selective utilization of user histories in retrieval-based personalized LLMs may disturb the model to capture user comprehensive manners and lead to sub-optimal performance.